Barrow A.F.C.: National League years

 On 20 September 2017, Barrow appointed Micky Moore as first-team manager.
 Moore was sacked after the club's FA Cup defeat in the fourth qualifying round away at Shaw Lane on 15 October of that year.
 Former Forest Green Rovers boss Ady Pennock was appointed manager on 27 October, accompanied by assistant manager Jamie Day and player-coach Grant Holt.
 Barrow narrowly avoided relegation, finishing in 20th place, and Pennock and the club parted company on 18 May 2018.

 Former Blackpool and Chesterfield defender Ian Evatt became the club's manager on 15 June.
-On 24 October 2018, Casson announced that he was stepping down as chairman and selling the club; director Paul Hornby led a management buyout of the club.
-The 2018–19 season was much more successful under Evatt, finishing in 10th place this time.
+On 24 October 2018, Casson announced he was stepping down as chairman and selling the club; director Paul Hornby led a management buyout of the club.
+The 2018–19 season was much more successful under Evatt, finishing in 10th place.
 The following 2019–20 season was even more successful.
-The Bluebirds were top of the league for the vast majority of the season before the disruption caused by the COVID-19 pandemic.
+The Bluebirds were top of the league for most of the season before the disruption caused by the COVID-19 pandemic.
 The final league table was decided on a points per game basis, meaning Barrow returned to the EFL as champions for the first time since 1972.